zyx954/ModelingTweets/README.md

 generateFeatureAndTraining Folder
-    Task: generature from tweet in DB to two npArrays(data and target)
+    Task: generate feature from tweet in DB to two npArrays(data and target)
-    status: Finshed
-    Problems: performance needs to be improvemented.
-Now (35s per 100 instances)